 Display fee for COVID-19 treatment, pvt hospitals ordered

-Following complaints on exorbitant fee charged by private hospitals for COVID-19 treatment, the Telangana government has ordered the healthcare facilities to display the rates.
+(EDS: RPT after replacing word in 1st para) Hyderabad, Aug 12 (PTI): Following complaints of exorbitant fee charged by private hospitals for COVID-19 treatment, the Telangana government has ordered the healthcare facilities to display the rates.
 According to an order by the Director of Public Health and Family Welfare on Monday, high-end drugs and PPE (personal protection equipment) kits excluded from the package prices have to be charged at MRP only.

 While discharging the patients, the bills have to be given to them as certain complaints have been received stating that detailed invoices have not been given.
 "Any deviations from these instructions will be viewed seriously and action will be initiated," the order said.